zuhlke/engineering-posts/lit-icon-component.md

 The dynamic import will return a promise with the loaded module.
 Our SVG string will be the default import, therefore we need to access the `default` property on this loaded module.
 What vite will do here is scan the folder in the dynamic import with the given partial filename and create modules for all files that could match it.
-At runtime it will be able to load the right files dynamically.
+At runtime, it will be able to load the right files dynamically.

 LitElement provides a neat little directive `until` that will display something until a given promise is resolved.
-For now we will just return `nothing`.
+For now, we will just return `nothing`.
 This may lead to unwanted layout shifts later but for our first test this should be good enough.

 ## Adding compression